apify/actor-legacy-phantomjs-crawler/README.md

 is stored to the <code>proxy</code> field of the <a href="#requestObject">Request object</a>.
 Note that for security reasons, the usernames and passwords are redacted from the proxy URL.

-The proxy configuration can be set programmaticaly when calling the actor using API using the `proxyConfiguration` field.
+The proxy configuration can be set programmatically when calling the actor using the API by setting the `proxyConfiguration` field.
 It accepts a JSON object with the following structure:

 ```javascript
 {